-Following a strategic review by the Babraham Research Campus partners (the Babraham Institute, BBSRC, and Babraham Bioscience Technologies (BBT) Ltd), the Campus has published its strategy to achieve the vision of developing the Campus into: “one of the best places in the world for discovery bioscience research and innovation; a leading sustainable ecosystem to start, nurture, scale and grow bioscience business”.
+Following a strategic review by the Babraham Research Campus partners (the Babraham Institute, BBSRC, and Babraham Research Campus (BRC) Ltd.), the Campus has published its strategy to achieve the vision of developing the Campus into: “one of the best places in the world for discovery bioscience research and innovation; a leading sustainable ecosystem to start, nurture, scale and grow bioscience business”.

 Already one of the UK’s leading locations to support world-leading discovery research and early-stage bioscience enterprise, the Campus is a vibrant showcase of the benefits and strengths created by combining world-leading academic research with commercial life science companies.
 Not only is there a rich exchange of scientific knowledge through networking and knowledge exchange opportunities, plus collaborative funding support, the Institute’s scientific facilities provide state-of-the art capabilities, in some cases unique either within the UK or Europe.

-Professor Wolf Reik, Institute Director and BBT Board member, commented: “Put simply, science comes alive on the Babraham Research Campus.
+Professor Wolf Reik, commented: “Put simply, science comes alive on the Babraham Research Campus.
 Whether you’re looking for specific expertise in a biological mechanism or innovative technology, you’ll find it here.
 A unique experience of the Campus, but something we take for granted, is that you might well find that connection as part of an informal chat in the restaurant or at seminars as well as through the comprehensive knowledge exchange activities we benefit from.

 In addition to the Institute’s research and nine science facilities, the Babraham Research Campus is home to a vibrant collection of over 60 life science companies from early stage start-ups to highly-successful established companies.